wolfSSL/wolfssh/README.md

 example of setting a window size for new channels would be as follows `./configure CPPFLAGS="-DDEFAULT_WINDOW_SZ=16384"`

-For 32bit Linux platforms you can add support for files > 2GB by compling with `CFLAGS=-D_FILE_OFFSET_BITS=64`.
+For 32bit Linux platforms you can add support for files > 2GB by compiling with `CFLAGS=-D_FILE_OFFSET_BITS=64`.

 examples